Idempotency and Exactly-Once Settlement

 Why idempotency keys are necessary but not sufficient for exactly-once settlement, and the patterns that close the gap across retries and partial failures.

-An idempotency key tells your service: "If you have already processed this request, do not process it again."
-That guarantees the API caller a stable response.
-It does not guarantee that the underlying event-sourced ledger, the external payment rail, and the counterparty all agreed on what happened.
-In settlement, those three views diverging is the bug that ends up in a regulator's letter.
+An idempotency key tells your service: "if you've already processed this request, don't process it again."
+That gives the caller a stable response.
+What it doesn't give you is agreement between the event-sourced ledger, the external payment rail, and the counterparty about what actually happened.
+When those three views drift apart in settlement, that's the kind of thing a regulator eventually writes you a letter about.

 What "exactly once" actually means in settlement

-There is no exactly-once delivery in distributed systems.
-There is exactly-once effect — the outcome a customer or counterparty observes — built on top of at-least-once delivery.
-The job of a settlement system is to absorb retries and partial failures so the effect lands once.
+There is no exactly-once delivery in distributed systems, and pretending otherwise is how teams build themselves into a corner.
+What you can build is exactly-once effect: the outcome a customer or counterparty observes, sitting on top of at-least-once delivery underneath.
+The job of a settlement system is to absorb retries and partial failures cleanly enough that the observable effect lands one time.

-- The ledger reflects the transaction once, regardless of how many times the request was retried.
+- The ledger reflects the transaction once, no matter how many times the request was retried.

-- The external rail (Faster Payments, SEPA Inst, SWIFT, card network) sees one instruction, not several.
+- The external rail (Faster Payments, SEPA Inst, SWIFT, a card network) sees one instruction rather than several.

-- Reconciliation against counterparty statements confirms the two views match.
+- Reconciliation against counterparty statements confirms the two views agree.

-Idempotency keys solve the first reliably.
-They help with the second only if the rail itself accepts and honours an idempotency token, which most rails do not.
-They do nothing for the third.
+An idempotency key handles the first one reliably.
+It only helps with the second if the rail itself accepts and honours an idempotency token, which most rails don't.
+For the third, it's irrelevant.

 The patterns that close the gap

-The first pattern is the outbox.
-The ledger write and the rail instruction are not the same operation; making them atomic across two systems is what causes most of the production pain.
-Instead, write the rail instruction as a record in the same database transaction as the ledger entry, and have a separate worker drain that outbox to the rail.
-Crashes in either direction become safe: the worker retries; the rail's own deduplication or your inbox catches duplicates.
+The outbox exists because the ledger write and the rail instruction are not the same operation, and trying to make them atomic across two systems is the source of most of the production pain in this space.
+The fix is to write the rail instruction as a row in the same database transaction as the ledger entry, and have a separate worker drain that table out to the rail.
+Crashes on either side stay safe: the worker retries, and the rail's own deduplication (or your inbox) catches the duplicates.

-The second is the inbox.
-Every callback or webhook from the rail — settlement confirmation, return, reversal — is written to an inbox table keyed by the rail's reference, before any business logic runs.
-Replays from the rail are no-ops by construction.
+The inbox is the mirror image.
+Every callback or webhook from the rail — settlement confirmation, return, reversal — is written to an inbox table keyed by the rail's reference before any business logic runs against it.
+Replays from the rail become no-ops by construction, which means you can stop reasoning about whether the rail will ever resend something, because the answer is "yes, eventually."

-The third is deterministic reconciliation.
-End-of-day and intraday reconciliation runs against independent counterparty statements and nostro balances.
-Breaks are surfaced with full lineage from the original instruction through the outbox, the rail confirmation, and the ledger entry.
-This is the layer that catches the cases the first two miss.
+Then there's reconciliation, which is the layer that catches what the first two miss.
+End-of-day and intraday runs go against independent counterparty statements and nostro balances.
+Breaks are surfaced with full lineage from the original instruction through the outbox row, the rail confirmation, and the ledger entry.
+The reason this is worth the effort is that the cases where outbox plus inbox quietly disagree with the counterparty are exactly the cases nobody notices until the next monthly close.

 Where this gets tested

-The cases that exercise all three patterns are not the happy path.
-They are: a 504 from the rail after the rail has already accepted; a webhook arriving before the synchronous response; a reversal arriving days later for a settled instruction; and the awkward one — your own service crashing between writing the ledger entry and writing the outbox row.
-The first three are handled by the patterns above.
-The last is handled by treating the ledger write and the outbox write as one transaction, never two.
+The cases that exercise all of this aren't the happy path.
+They look like: a 504 from the rail after the rail has already accepted the instruction.
+A webhook arriving before the synchronous response does.
+A reversal arriving days later for an already-settled instruction.
+And the awkward one, which is your own service crashing somewhere between writing the ledger entry and writing the outbox row.
+The first three are handled by what's described above.
+The last one is handled by treating the ledger write and the outbox write as a single transaction, never two.

-None of this is exotic.
-The reason it does not show up by default is that it costs more to build than the optimistic path, and the failures it prevents only appear in production at low rates.
-The reason regulated transaction & settlement systems treat it as table stakes is that those low rates compound, and the audit trail you need to prove what happened in any one of them lives in the same journal as everything else.
+None of this is exotic engineering.
+The reason it doesn't show up by default is that it costs more to build than the optimistic path, and the failures it prevents only appear in production at low rates.
+Regulated transaction & settlement systems treat it as table stakes because those low rates compound, and the audit trail you'd need to explain any one of them lives in the same journal as everything else you'd want to defend.

 Filed under